Hold the Dates

 for Cancer Centers

-The Cancer Center Informatics Society: “Turning Data into Knowledge, & Knowledge into Health ®”
+“Turning Data into Knowledge, & Knowledge into Health ®”

-For over a decade, Ci4CC has served as a vital platform for professionals in precision oncology, data science, and cancer informatics, fostering collaboration and development.
+For over a decade, we has served as a vital platform for professionals in precision oncology, data science, and cancer informatics, fostering collaboration and development.
 As a hub for applied innovation, it has made a profound impact on policy, oncology research and patient care, driving new insights and reshaping our understanding of cancer.

-NCI Cancer Center Collaborative Initiatives
+Cancer Center

 Learn More about Projects & Workshops

-Join a NCI Cancer Center Alliance
+Join a Designated Cancer Center Alliance

 Cancer Center Initiatives